Frequently Asked Questions

 What is a Component Content Management System (CCMS)?

-A Component Content Management System (CCMS) is a type of CMS that stores content as modular, reusable components rather than full pages.
-Each component—such as a header, CTA button, or product detail—can be assembled and reused across many pages and channels, enabling teams to quickly build new experiences without duplicating work.
-[Source]
+A Component Content Management System (CCMS) is a type of CMS that stores content as modular components rather than full pages.
+Each component—such as a header, CTA button, image carousel, or product detail—can be assembled and reused across many pages and channels, enabling efficient content management and reuse.
+Source

-How does a CCMS differ from a traditional or page builder CMS?
+How does a CCMS differ from a traditional CMS?

-What are the main advantages of using a component-based CMS?
+What are the main advantages of using a CCMS?

 What does a CCMS enable for content teams?